esh04/CL1_Project/README.md

 ## Final Result

 ![NN+JJ](https://user-images.githubusercontent.com/71181616/123839516-d3c9be80-d92a-11eb-99af-129a80d8a1b9.png)
+The above wordcloud is of the data collected through around 200 news articles regarding 'Corona Virus'

 ![NN+JJ](https://user-images.githubusercontent.com/71181616/123839554-df1cea00-d92a-11eb-9d28-97264e20ec7c.png)
+The above wordloud is about the Indian classic 'Mahabharata'.
+It comprises of incidences that took place before, during and after the 'Mahabharata'.

 The analysis.pdf contains the overview of the algorithms used and analysis of the Frequency Graphs at various stages.